best08618/2018_os_hw2/README.md

 `num_producer` and `num_Consumer` are optional.

 ### notes
-the consumer treads sleep for a few milisecons so that the others have a chance to lock the buffer too
+* the consumer treads sleep for a few milisecons so that the others have a chance to lock the buffer too.

 ## structures